Jagamantra/studio/README.md

         *   Admin: `admin@dummy.com` / `password123`
         *   User: `user@dummy.com` / `password123`
     *   You can register new dummy users.
 Their data is stored in your browser's Local Storage.
-    *   Key features: Theme Switcher, Profile Editor, (Mock) Role-Based Access Control, Dynamic Sidebar, AI Config Advisor.
+    *   Key features: Theme Switcher, Profile Editor, (Mock) Role-Based Access Control, Dynamic Sidebar, AI Application Config.

 ## Core Features

--   **Theme Switcher**: Change themes (dark/light), accent colors, and border radius.
+-   **Theme Switcher**: Change themes (dark/light), accent colors, border radius, font size, and app scale.
 Find it via the palette icon in the header.
 -   **Profile Editor**: Manage user profiles (details, password) using mock services.
 -   **Access Control**: (Mocked) Role-based route access.
 Configure in `config/roles.config.ts`.
 Unauthorized access attempts redirect to the dashboard with a toast notification.
 -   **Dynamic Sidebar**: Navigation configured in `config/sidebar.config.ts`.
 Varies with user role.
--   **Config Advisor**: (Admin-only) AI tool to analyze app configuration files.
-Enable/disable in `config/project.config.ts`.
+-   **Application Config (AI Analyzer)**: (Admin-only) AI tool to analyze app configuration files.
+Enable/disable in `config/project.config.ts` via the `enableApplicationConfig` flag.
 -   **Mock MFA**: A mock Multi-Factor Authentication step is included in the login/registration flow for demonstration.

 ## Genkit for AI

-The app uses Genkit for AI features like the Config Advisor.
+The app uses Genkit for AI features like the Application Config analyzer.
 -   Genkit flows are in `ai/flows/`.
 -   To run Genkit locally for development:
     ```bash